WillWang-X/willwang-x.github.io/_posts/booknotes/2020-11-03-mind-explained.md

 * It might be that part of the function of REM sleep dreaming is to identify sort of **wacky associations, connections**, that we would never discover while we're awake.
 * Creativity is nothing more than taking information we already have and seeing how it **fits together** in a new and exciting way.

+## Screenshot

+> some image that helps you understand the key concepts

 <br>
 <br>